libraryofcelsus/Aetherius_AI_Assistant/readme.md

 - Update Documentation
 ------
 **Recent Changes**

+• 11/23 Added Ability to use multiple hosts with AetherNode

 • 11/22 Switched Default API to AetherNode, a new API I made to avoid backend changes.
 It can be found here: https://github.com/libraryofcelsus/AetherNode